01-edu/public/subjects/brackets.en.md

 a newline.

-Symbols considered as `brackets` are parentheses `(` and `)`, square brackets `[` and `]`and curly braces `{` and `}`.
+Symbols considered as `brackets` are parentheses `(` and `)`, square brackets `[` and `]` and curly braces `{` and `}`.
 Every other symbols are simply ignored.

 An opening bracket must always be closed by the good closing bracket in the correct order.
-A `string` which do not contains any bracket is considered as a correctly bracketed `string`.
+A `string` which does not contain any bracket is considered as a correctly bracketed `string`.

-If there is no arguments, the program must print only a newline.
+If there is no argument, the program must print only a newline.

 ### Usage